Neighborhoods Guide

 A Community That Cultivates and Connects

 Hunters Point exudes a vibrant, youthful energy.
-The neighborhood's residents are highly engaged, drawn by the unique blend of urban amenities and a strong, community-oriented feel.
-Social life often revolves around the expansive waterfront parks, which serve as a natural gathering space for locals.
-The influx of new residents has created a welcoming environment where community events, from outdoor concerts to fitness classes, are a regular occurrence.
+Social life here revolves around the expansive waterfront, which serves as a natural backyard for locals.
+The influx of new residents has created a welcoming environment where community events—from sunset yoga at the park to the LIC Waterfront 5K—are a regular occurrence.
+It is a neighborhood where people move for the view but stay for the surprisingly tight-knit feel of the streets off Vernon Boulevard.

 Architectural Consistency and Urban Greenery